ShipStream/middleware/README.md

 </plugin>
 ```

-An important consideration when using cron tasks is to ensure that the time between tasks is greater than the time
+An important consideration when using cron tasks is to ensure that the time between tasks is significantly greater than
-required to complete the task.
-Use events to make your integration nearly real-time where possible and use polling
+the time required to complete the task once in a worst-case scenario.
+Use webhooks and events to make your integration
-as a fallback.
+nearly real-time where possible and use polling and batch jobs only as a fallback if possible.

 If you need a cron schedule that is not provided please request it with an explanation for your use-case.